BenTMatthews/SpoonCMS/README.md

 ## Some Examples and alternative cases

 #### Gathering content in the view
 We are managing page content here that is generated from the server, so a couple obvious methods to do it.
-The most common would be just to use the `ViewData` as show above, but some have taken to keeping my controllers skinny and using helper functions in the view, thsi works as well:
+The most common would be just to use the `ViewData` as shown above, but some have taken to keeping controllers skinny and using helper functions in the view, this works as well:

 ```
 @functions